Main Menu

 Rules for Changing Your Schedule in the Fall

 Note that new courses cannot be added once the semester begins.
 Please pick your classes wisely!
 We build our master schedule according to student course selection in the spring, so your thoughtful choice of elective(s) is required.
-In addition, counselors cannot change electives, class periods, or make teacher changes, as we strive to balance class sizes before school/second semester begins.
+In addition, counselors cannot change electives, class periods, off periods, or make teacher changes, as we strive to balance class sizes before school/second semester begins.

 Your careful choice of classes for next year will deliver a schedule that’s a good fit for you in the next school year.
 Please see your counselor with questions.
 For course descriptions, view the BHS Online Course Catalog at https://boh.bvsd.org/academics/course-catalog.